kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

+* TODO make an authorize backend certificate warning for each page
 * TODO learn more about jwt construction
 * TODO make a guard, checking the stored cookie against the jwt, and add this guard to the routes.
 Maybe find a way to send the cookie by default in every request.
 * TODO make frontend function to delete cookie for logout (call deletecookie on backend)